-DECLARATION OF ROBERT G. EISLER IN SUPPORT OF CLASS COUNSEL'S MOTION FOR AN AWARD OF ATTORNEYS' FEES, REIMBURSEMENT OF EXPENSES AND INCENTIVE AWARDS TO CLASS REPRESENTATIVES
+DECLARATION OF LINDA P. NUSSBAUM, ESQ.
+ON BEHALF OF GRANT & EISENHOFER, P.A.
+IN SUPPORT OF DIRECT PURCHASER CLASS COUNSEL'S MOTION FOR AN AWARD OF ATTORNEYS' FEES AND REIMBURSEMENT OF EXPENSES

-- I, Robert G. Eisler, under penalty of perjury under the laws of the United States of America, declare as follows: - 1.
-I am a Director of the law firm Grant & Eisenhofer P.A.
-I am submitting this declaration in support of Class Counsel's motion for attorneys' fees and reimbursement of expenses in connection of services rendered by me and my firm in the above-captioned litigation.
+I, Linda P. Nussbaum, under penalty of perjury under the laws of the United States of America, declares as follows:

+1. I am a member of the law firm Grant & Eisenhofer, PA ("G&E").
+I am submitting this declaration in support of Class Counsel's motion for attorney fees and reimbursement of expenses in connection with services rendered by G&E in the above-entitled actions.
 A copy of my firm's resume is attached hereto as Exhibit 1.
-The factual matters set forth and the assertions made herein are true and correct to the best of my knowledge, information and belief. - 2.
-Grant & Eisenhofer attorneys were actively involved in the litigation of this action, particularly in the discovery phase.
-The work performed by my firm included review and production of documents on behalf of our client, Mejier, Inc., defense of our client's deposition, review of defendant and third-party documents and depositions of defendants and third-party witnesses.
+The factual matters set forth and the assertions made herein are true and correct to the best of my knowledge, information and belief.

-- 3. All attorneys, paralegals and law clerks at my firm were instructed to keep contemporaneous time records reflecting their time spent on this case. - 4.
-The schedule below is a summary of the amount of time spent by my firm's attorneys, paralegals and law clerks: (a) from the inception of the litigation through July 27, 2015, the date that the Court granted preliminary approval of the Settlement with the Cephalon Defendants; and (b) time from July 27, 2015 through the date of this submission that relates to the Settlement. - 5.
-The schedule was prepared from contemporaneous, daily time records regularly prepared and maintained by my firm.
+- 2. My firm has acted as counsel to the Class in this litigation.
+My firm has substantial experience in pharmaceutical antitrust class action cases, such as this case.
+All attorneys, paralegals, and law clerks in my firm were instructed to keep contemporaneous time records reflecting their time spent on this case. - 3.
+From the inception of this litigation to the present, my firm expended the total of 36.3 hours in this litigation.
+The total lodestar for my firm is \$17,822,50. - 4.
+The schedule below is a summary of the amount of time spent, from inception through present, by my firms' attorney and its support staff in this litigation, and the lodestar calculation based on current billing rates.
+The schedule was prepared from contemporaneous, daily time records regularly prepared and maintained by our firm, which are available at the request of the Court.
 Time expended in preparing this application for fees and reimbursement of expenses has not been included in this request.